Skip to main content

 Program eligibility requirements

-Evidence-Based Practices (EBP) in Corrections is offered as a stand-alone 12-credit undergraduate certificate and/or as an elective focus area of study for Criminal Justice BA students.
-For students currently enrolled in the Criminal Justice BA program, EBP meets your major directive elective requirement.
+Evidence-Based Practices (EBP) in Corrections is available as a stand-alone 12-credit undergraduate certificate or as an elective focus area for Criminal Justice BA students.
+For Criminal Justice BA students, EBP fulfills the major’s directive elective requirement.

-For students not concurrently enrolled in the Criminal Justice BA program, students must have at least one year of post-secondary education or one year of relevant experience in corrections or a related human services field to enter the program, and there is an application process for admittance.
-Please contact program coordinator Dr. Lesli Blair for more information: lesli.blair@metrostate.edu.
+Applicants not enrolled in the Criminal Justice BA program must have at least one year of post-secondary education or relevant experience in criminal justice, corrections, or a related human services field.
+Admission requires an application.
+For more information, contact Dr. Lesli Blair: lesli.blair@metrostate.edu

 Application instructions